relaycorp/ddos-report/src/content/docs/overview.md

   label: Mitigations by system
 ---

-This living document provides an overview of Distributed Denial of Service (DDoS) attacks, and is intended for developers and operators of apps connected to the Internet.
+This living document provides an overview of Distributed Denial of Service (DDoS) attacks.
+It is intended for developers and operators of apps connected to the Internet.

 ## Introduction

 A DDoS attack is a type of Denial of Service (DoS) attack.
-Essentially, **a DoS attack is an attempt to exhaust the resources of a system, rendering it unavailable to its intended users**.
+Essentially, **a DoS attack is an attempt to exhaust the resources of a system, rendering it unavailable for its intended users**.
 These resources can include network bandwidth, CPU cycles, memory, disc space, file descriptors, and even the budget allocated to the system.